YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

 # Creation of Azure Resource Groups through Serverless Automation

 ## Introduction
-A resource group in Azure is a container that holds Azure resources such as virtual machine instances, virtual networks, storage accounts, etc. It provides an accounting and security context for the life cycle of resources within its scope.
-Access to the resources within the boundaries of this scope is granted to security principals (which take the form of users or applications) in Azure Active Directory.
-The degree of access is determined by the policies attached to the roles assigned to these security principals.
+A resource group in Azure is a logical container.
+It holds Azure resources such as virtual machine instances, virtual networks, storage accounts, etc. It provides an accounting and security context for the life time of the resources contained within its scope.
+Access to the resources inside its scope is granted to authenticated Azure security principals (which take the form of Azure Active Directory users or applications).
+The authorization is determined by the policies attached to the roles assigned to these security principals.

-Because resource groups comprise assets that should be managed together, they offer a convenient way to align the functionality provided by those resources to the costs that they incur.
+Resource groups comprise assets that should be managed together.
+They offer a convenient way to align the value and functionality provided by those resources to the costs that they incur.
+The finanancial cost incurred by an application or service and its components can be tracked by their resource group.

-As an example, a resource group could contain the databases for an application in the productio environment.
-One could limit full access to these databases by assigning the `Owner` role to the users in the group of enterprise database administrators over the resource group.
+As an example, a resource group could contain the databases for an application in the production environment.
+An Azure administrator could limit full access to these databases by assigning the `Owner` role to the users in the group of enterprise database administrators over the resource group.
 Furthermore, the total cost for running the databases for the applications in the production environment is reflected by the costs of the individual databases inside the resource group.

-Given its importance, a case can be made for an automated process that wraps sufficient business rules to enforce conformance in their creation.
+Given its importance, a case can be made for an automated process that wraps business rules to enforce conformance in their creation.

 ## Description of Solution

 This proposed solution adheres to the following design principles:

 1. Cloud automation should proceed bottom up.
-This automation should be derived from well understood and documented pipelines of business events.
+Automation should be derived from well understood and documented pipelines of business events.
 It should originate directly from the automation artifacts of the teams responsible for the creation and maintenance of resources in the cloud.

 2. Cloud automation should be reusable.
 This reusability should be accomplished by taking advantage of cloud native platform services to create an institutional API clearinghouse.

 3. Cloud automation should provide sufficient functionality to enable the performance of repetitive tasks against the cloud platform.
 Much of the benefit a public cloud obtains from its providing capability complementary to the an institution's investments in compute and infrastructure.
 Cloud automation should not wrap the access to the full capabilities of the platform.
 (Rather, it is the purpose of governance, design, security, identity, and financial controls to provide the structure for direct access to the features of the public cloud.)

 For several months, the operational infrastructure administrators have been creating and tagging resource groups through direct access of the Azure portal as well as the Powershell `Az` commandlets.
 The financial administrator for Azure resources has been monitoring and controlling costs by requiring that resources adhere to a specific naming convention and possess tags denoting the contact email of the owner, an institutional charging account identifier, application name, and the deployment environment.
 The information security oprations team requires that resources in Azure be identified with a data risk designation aligned to their security policies.
-This designation will be used to audit and monitor and control access.
+This designation will be used to monitor, audit, and control access.

 The institution has been adopting DevOps approaches and patterns of behavior.
 The operations engineering team has observed coalescence around a set of well-defined inputs, processes, and outputs governed by business rules around the naming conventions and tagging of these resource groups.

 They have refactored the Azure Resource Group templates and have begun to create a library of Powershell code snippets to reliably create appropriately named and tagged resource groups.

-The operational team has has been maintaining and storing this library in a common repository.
+The operational team has has been maintaining and storing this library in a common code repository.
 They invoke the code interactively to create resource groups that conform to naming and resource tagging conventions.

 However, another team has created a self-service portal that allows members of the institution to create resources in multiple public and private clouds through REST API calls against cloud platform endpoints.
 This team would like to bring Azure within the portfolio of services available through their tool.
 They would like to leverage the operational team's Azure automation library.

 Azure provides many options to facilitate the reusability of automation.
 [TODO: Discuss serverless and event driven implementations in Azure.]
-This solution takes advantage of Azure Blob Storage to store Azure Resource Manager templates, Azure Automation Runbooks to host the PowerShell automation, and Logic Apps to provide a lightweight API endpoint to trigger the Runbook and return an HTTP response with the results of the action.
+The solution proposed here takes advantage of Azure Blob Storage to store Azure Resource Manager templates, Azure Automation Runbooks to host the PowerShell automation that creates resource groups, and Azure Logic Apps.
+The last item is an Azure service implements the workflow to create the resource group by providing a lightweight API trigger endpoint, actions to execute automation tasks,and a HTTP response with the results of the action.

 ![ResourceGroupLogicAppArchitecture](assets/ResourceGroupLogicAppArchitecture.svg)